nais/doc/docs/security/salsa/salsa.md

 The [salsa](https://github.com/nais/salsa) action generates signed [provenance](https://slsa.dev/provenance/v0.2) about a build and its related artifacts and dependencies.
 Provenance is an attestation (a signed "software bill of materials") about a software artifact or collection of artifacts, documenting how an artifact was produced - all in a common format.

-The action implements the [level 2](https://slsa.dev/spec/v0.1/levels) requirements of the [SLSA Framework](https://slsa.dev), producing a signed software [attestation](https://github.com/slsa-framework/slsa/blob/main/controls/attestations.md) of your build and dependencies.
+The action implements the [level 3](https://slsa.dev/spec/v0.1/levels) requirements of the [SLSA Framework](https://slsa.dev) (as long as it is run in an ephemeral environment), producing a signed software [attestation](https://github.com/slsa-framework/slsa/blob/main/controls/attestations.md) of your build and dependencies.

 The attestation is signed and uploaded to your container registry using [cosign](https://github.com/sigstore/cosign) and can be verified by the salsa cli or using the `cosign verify-attestation` command.